Astro-027/machine-learning-ui/README.md

 3. **Start Backend Server**

-Navigate to the backend folder by:
+Navigate to the backend folder:

 `cd backend`

-Run the Flask server by:
+Run the Flask server with:

 `flask run`